jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 * Action Log *

 5/19/21 - Reviewing latimes1.csv for all the required revisions.
-Repository name is consistent and correct, Manifest URLs are the final column (has been festerized), need to check license.
+Repository name is consistent and correct, Manifest URLs are the final column (has been festerized), added CC 4.0 license URI.

 5/15/21 - experimented with adding License column and value using latimes2_failed on californica-stage.
 It seemed to work.
 Must use the exact same URI as used in LA Daily News (because it must already be enabled in a way that the other creative commons URIs are not (because I tried a different one and it did not work)).